fozbek/RabbitMQ-Example/readme.md

     $ curl -d "id=1&name=Iphone" -X POST http://localhost:91

-You can see the messages on docker-logs for now.
+You can see the messages on docker-compose logs for now.